Iron Supplement

 • Hemochromatosis or iron overload conditions

-Pregnant and breastfeeding women should use under medical supervision, as excess iron may cause abnormal fetal iron deposition.
-Elderly patients over 65 should be cautious of gastrointestinal tolerance, and it is recommended to take smaller doses multiple times a day.
+Pregnant and breastfeeding women should use under medical guidance, as excess iron may cause abnormal fetal iron deposition.
+Elderly patients over 65 should pay attention to gastrointestinal tolerance, and it is recommended to take smaller doses multiple times.

 Drug Interactions